September 18 – November 17, 2019

 Fall Opening Reception: Wednesday, September 18, 2019 | 7–9 PM | FREE

-Guided by survival instinct, the human impulse to domesticate the environment has transformed landscapes and ecosystems in search of shelter, security and nourishment.
-With both positive and negative impact, these transformations seek to eradicate or control “the wild” in pursuit of economic as well as psychological benefits.
-These attitudes toward nature are paralleled in the home environment where domesticating tendencies can fully manifest in a persistent pursuit for comfort and ease.
+Driven by survival instinct, humans constantly transform landscapes and ecosystems in search of shelter, security, nourishment, and a more elusive notion of ‘well-being.’
+With both positive and negative impact, these transformations seek to eradicate or control what we perceive to be ‘wild’ in search of economic and psychological benefits.
+Our views and treatment of the natural environment are paralleled in our homes where domesticating tendencies fully manifest in our endless pursuit of comfort.

-Engaging with different aspects of the domestic realm and its inherent politics, the artists in the exhibition approach a range of themes and voice diverse critical perspectives.
+Engaging with different aspects of the household territory, the artists in this exhibition explore both the influences of external pressures and the outcomes of inherent politics, ranging from diasporic and colonial experiences to aging or displacement.
 Working in a wide range of media, they transform the everyday to reveal its hidden, unyielding strangeness.
-Ubiquitous furniture, tools and materials are stripped of their familiarity to access deeper states of engagement.
+Ubiquitous furniture, objects and materials are stripped of their familiarity to access deeper levels of relationship to our surroundings.

 Image at top: Nicolas Fleming, Une causeuse, une distributrice d’eau, un vase.
 Exhibition view, Centre CLARK, Montreal (QC), 2018.
 Photo credit: Paul Litherland.